Ross Oakley

 Ross Graham Oakley OAM (born 30 September 1942) is an Australian businessman and former Australian rules footballer with St Kilda in the Victorian Football League (VFL).
-He is CEO of the Victorian Rugby Union and was appointed CEO of the new the Melbourne Rebels rugby union franchise in September 2010.
+He is CEO of the Victorian Rugby Union and was appointed CEO of the now defunct Melbourne Rebels rugby union franchise in September 2010.

 Playing career

 Oakley attended Wesley College, Melbourne and began his senior VFL footballing career with the St Kilda Football Club in 1962.
 He went on to score 38 goals in 62 games.
 His career was marred by unfortunate knee injuries; the first came in 1965 in St Kilda's semi-final victory, which meant Oakley missed the Grand Final.
 He suffered déjà vu in 1966, missing not only the Grand Final, but St Kilda's first VFL premiership.
 Following a further injury before the start of the 1967 season, Oakley retired at the age of 24.

 Executive career

-Oakley was appointed Chairman and CEO of the then troubled Victorian Football League in 1986, taking over the role from Jack Hamilton, remaining as Chairman until the role was separated in 1993, and remaining as CEO until the end of the 1996 season.
+Oakley was appointed chairman and CEO of the then troubled Victorian Football League in 1986, taking over the role from Jack Hamilton, remaining as chairman until the role was separated in 1993, and remaining as CEO until the end of the 1996 season.

 He oversaw the transformation of the VFL into the Australian Football League, and under Oakley's guidance, five new clubs from outside Victoria: Brisbane and the West Coast Eagles (1986), Adelaide (1990), Fremantle (1994), and Port Adelaide (1996) all joined the more professional, national competition.

 In 1993, he oversaw the transfer of administrative control of the league from the clubs (via the AFL Board of Directors) to the AFL Commission, and the formal transfer of control of the code from the ANFC to the AFL Commission.